dongyi-guo/my-study/715/lec03.md

 * **Red Team**: Actual Pen-Testers, attacking side, trying to break through defences by exploiting vulnerabilities, often external to client
 * **Blue Team**: Internal Security Team, hardening system and networks even there is no attack, and active as well during attacks
 * **Purple Team**: New, do both attacking and defencing, work along both sides as well, can be outsiders, can fulfil Red Team or Blue Team if one is not present
+* All teams still work together to produce audit of each test and success of failure

 Where test is happening: